The Cardboard Prince

-Sylvie laid in bed a few minutes before getting up and grabbing her backpack.
+Sylvie lay in bed for a few minutes before getting up and grabbing her backpack.
 Seventh grade was the absolute worst, she thought.
 The boys either all looked like babies or had weird squeaking voices.
-The girls all talked about each other behind their backs, but were generally very sweet face-to-face.
+The girls all talked about each other behind their backs but were generally very sweet face-to-face.
 Sylvie knew the truth; she was nice to people’s faces too and then said horrible things to anyone who would listen.
 It made her feel better to be mean.

 She scribbled through her homework, not really caring what was right or wrong.
 If it wasn’t finished, she’d get sent to detention, so she did it.
 But they couldn’t punish her if it was all wrong, she’d just play up the idea that she didn’t understand it and it was too hard.
 They wouldn’t give her detention for being dumb.
 Maybe they would even pity her.

 She threw her books back in the bag and went to brush her teeth.
 She changed into her dad’s old t-shirt, torn and stretched.
-They hadn’t heard from him in years, neither she or her mom had any idea where he’d disappeared to.
-She went and stood in front of the movie cardboard cutout, looking up into Brad Hastings pale green eyes.
+They hadn’t heard from him in years, neither she nor her mom had any idea where he’d disappeared to.
+She went and stood in front of the movie cardboard cutout, looking up into Brad Hastings’s pale green eyes.